 - Online Reference Shelf

-Wikipedia isn't as reliable as you think.
-To find authoritative answers, try these reference sources.
+Google isn't as reliable as you think.
+To find authoritative answers, try these tools.

 - Digital Repositories

-ContentDM presents photographs and artwork documenting the history of Hope College and Holland.
-The collection covers a range of topics, including historic buildings, landmarks and postcards.
+ContentDM Digital Collections present photographs and other resources documenting the history of Hope College and Holland.
+The collections cover a range of topics, including historic buildings, student life and postcards.

 - Local History